anguswilliams91/FPL/README.md

 To learn how to use `stan`, I implemented a heirarchical model that generates the number of shots on target and goals scored by each team in a match.
 The model is based on the [Dixon & Coles](http://www.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf) approach, but extends it to include shots on target.
-The hyperpriors on the team-level parameters are dependent on the pre-season predictions of the BBC journalist Phil McNulty.
+The priors on the team-level parameters are dependent on the pre-season predictions of the BBC journalist Phil McNulty.

 Notebook to follow when I have time....